enzovillafuerte/travel-distance-calculation/README.md

 ## Notes

-- The script currently processes a subset of rows (configurable in the code)
+- The script currently processes a subset of rows (configurable in the code) ~ Need to select *manually* the number of rows you want to process.
 - Each request includes appropriate delays to respect Google Maps' service
 - Failed requests are handled gracefully and marked as 'N.A.' in the output
 - Screenshots are saved for debugging purposes when errors occur